 Ethologist: Job Outlook and Requirements for a Career in Ethology

 Ethology is the study of animal behavior.
 As a subset of zoology, ethology examines such processes as animal aggression, mating habits and animal communication.
 Ethologists utilize both laboratory and field science methodologies.
 Many have strong interests in related disciplines, including ecology and evolution sciences.
-The majority of positions in this field require that applicants hold a graduate degree.
+The majority of positions in this field require that applicants hold a graduate degree, although it might be possible to get an entry-level job with a bachelor's degree.

-As of May 2012, zoologists and wildlife scientists, including ethologists, earned an annual median salary of $57,710, according to the BLS.
-Industries that paid zoologists and wildlife scientists the highest annual average salaries included managing firms of companies and enterprises ($80,800), the federal government ($78,540), scientific research and development firms ($66,340), engineering and architectural services ($68,910) and local government agencies ($62,110).
+As of May 2013, zoologists and wildlife scientists, including ethologists, earned an annual median salary of $57,430, according to the BLS.
+Industries that paid zoologists and wildlife scientists the highest annual average salaries included managing firms of companies and enterprises ($85,950), the federal government ($79,140) and engineering and architectural services ($71,010).

 Ethologist Career Requirements